Among the many hauntings at the Capitol, staff say a picture won’t sit still

 WHEELING, W.Va.
-(WTRF) — Johnny Cash, The Styx, The Trans-Siberian Orchestra and even Jerry Seinfeld are just a few who have walked the stage of the Capitol Theatre in Wheeling.
-But there’s a performance, years in the making, that some are calling so captivating, it’s supernatural.
+(WTRF) — Johnny Cash, Styx, The Trans-Siberian Orchestra and even Jerry Seinfeld are just a few who have walked the stage of the Capitol Theatre in Wheeling.
+But there’s a performance, years in the making, that some are calling so captivating it’s supernatural.

 The Capitol’s curtains opened in 1928.
 While no one’s aware of any deaths that occurred in the construction or productions since then, when the doors are locked, the floorboards seem to be greeted by old friends.